chrisguttandin/angular-prerender/README.md

 This option allows you to specify a path to a [Scully](https://scully.io) config file. `@scullyio/scully` and the respective plugins need to be installed for this to work.
 So far only the plugins specified as [`defaultPostRenderers`](https://scully.io/docs/Reference/config/#interface) and plugins of type [`routeProcess`](https://scully.io/docs/Reference/plugins/types/route-process) get applied.

-### --server-target
+### --target

-This lets you specify the name of the target of your server app.
-The Angular CLI will normally call it "server" and this is also used as a default value.
+This lets you specify the name of the target of your client app.
+The Angular CLI will normally call it "build" and this is also used as a default value.
 It is also possible to use a full target specifier which does also include the project and an optional configuration separated by colons.
 This works similar as the target parameter of the [ng run command](https://angular.io/cli/run).

 ### --verbose (-v)